The current state of the Jem Franchise

 Integrity Stormers hair looked too flat.
 The Hasbro Stormers hair was too curly.
 Stormers hair has a wave, and is not super curly, but the flat look of her hair, made me not want the doll.
 All the Integrity Stormers had the same flat hair.
 They could have made some of them with more curly hair.
 The makeup on Integrity Stormers is a not as neon bright as on the Hasbro Jems.
 This can be pro or a con depending on what one is expecting in the makeup.
 Shana has great looking curly hair, and she is one of most correct looking of the dolls.
 Integrity Danse has colored hair, but about 50 percent of her hair is blonde.
 Hasbro Danse is a hard doll to dress, because any color one put on her could clash with one of the other colors in her hair.
 The Jetta Doll looks very good and quite actuate.
 The Hasbro Glitter and Gold Jem was a terrible looking.
 Her blush was too red, and her mouth had too many teeth.
 They wanted to make her look more like the smiling Barbie, and it was creepy.
 I like the closed month Jem better.
 The Integrity Jems started with a closed mouth, but the changed to showing some teeth.
 The Integrity Misfits and Holograms in the first wave have earrings that are not correct to the characters.
 The earrings look like they are are made of metal, but I hope they are plastic to avoid damage.
 They look like earrings for humans, that someone bought and stuck on the sides of the dolls head.
 Why would Integrity be so correct in all details only to fail with the earrings?
 The character Pizzazz had triangle style hoop earrings on the cartoon show.
 If they are removable, one can remove them, however it may be hard to find correct hoop earrings in the shape of triangles.

 Updated: The earrings are not original to the doll.
-Some random person merely collected all the dolls and pierced the ears with ugly earrings and then placed them all on Ebay, so it looks like ugly earrings was a option on some of the dolls.
-She sold her dolls at a reduced price of $99 dollars and people did not seem to notice the earrings.
-She sold all her dolls.
-Now this is just cautionary tale, about buying aftermarket dolls.
-Note: I am on the waiting list to go an Integrity Convention.
-I was so impressed by the Jem Doll once I received her, that I wanted to learn more about Integrity Dolls.
+Some random person merely collected all the dolls and pierced the ears with metal earrings, and then placed them all on Ebay, so it looks like metal earrings was a option on some of the dolls.
+He or she sold his or her dolls at a reduced price of $99 dollars, and people did not seem to notice the earrings.

 The Integrity bodies are too thin.
 The entire line of Integrity Jems looks too thin to even be alive, but I am not sure how they could have fixed this issue.
 After I got my first Integrity Doll, I realized the thin legs make the dolls very easy to dress.
 Lycra pants and tights just slip off and on very easily due to the thinness of the legs.